vientoquesurcalosmares/whatsapp-api-manager/README.md

 Every contribution, no matter how small, helps improve the project and the community.
 Don’t hesitate to participate, propose ideas, or report issues!

 ---
+## Disclaimer

+This package is an independent project and is **not affiliated with, endorsed, or supported by Meta Platforms, Inc.**
+All trademarks, service marks, and logos used in this documentation, including "WhatsApp" and "Facebook," are the property of Meta Platforms, Inc.

+---